Does Call Center Outsourcing Harm Customer Service Quality?

 Try to improve work conditions.
 This can be done by:

-Also, you can use AI-powered chatbots to handle routine customer questions.
+Also, you can use AI chatbots, automated workflows and flexible scheduling to handle routine customer questions.
 This significantly reduces the agent workload and call center burnout.

 3. How can team-building activities help prevent call center burnout?